 Make the most of the space in your bedroom by packing storage bins to tuck under your bed or above a closet.
 These bins are a great place to store off-season clothes, extra shoes, or spare linens.

-Be sure to pack tons of clothes hangers to stay organized and simplify the process of unpacking, particularly if you’ve taken the time to neatly pack your clothes before your move.
-Speaking from experience, you always seem to need more hangers than you think, so stock up!
+And don’t forget clothes hangers!
+Be sure to pack plenty to stay organized and simplify the process of unpacking, particularly if you’ve taken the time to neatly pack your clothes before your move.

 College Apartment Checklist: Bathroom Basics